- August 17, 2015

-The general rule of thumb is that your child should see the dentist by their first birthday or when their first tooth comes in, whichever is first.
-Your child’s initial appointment can be a scary time for them, so we recommend bringing them with you to one or two of your appointments.
+The general rule of thumb is that your child should start pediatric dental care by their first birthday or when their first tooth comes in.
+Your child’s initial appointment can be a scary time for them.
+We recommend bringing them with you to one or two of your appointments.
 That way they can see the dental office environment and meet some of our staff.
 This can go leaps and bounds to make your child feel more comfortable!

 Why The First Appointment Is So Critical

 When we see your child for the first time they will probably only have one, maybe two teeth.
 We’ll do any necessary cleaning, but that isn’t the real critical reason to see your child so early.
-Each and every tooth can reveal a lot about the health of your child’s mouth and is a great predictor of future growth and potential problems that may occur later in life.
+Each and every tooth can reveal a lot about the health of your child’s mouth.
+It’s a great predictor of future growth and potential problems that may occur later in life.

-Through the use of X-rays and other examination techniques we can get a good feeling for your child’s future teeth eruptions and any preventive treatment that might be needed to ensure easy smile development.
+Through the use of X-rays and other examination techniques we can get a good feeling for your child’s future teeth.
+This includes eruptions and any preventive treatment that might be needed to ensure easy smile development.
 Knowing what’s going on in your child’s mouth from an early age is critical to future success!